vinco/wordpress-workflow/README.md

 You can now browse to http://wordpress.local where you can find you installation of wordpress.
 Use the username and password from your settings.py file to access the admin desktop http://wordpress.local/wp-admin

+## Documentation

+Just after `startProject.sh` has finished you can enter to http://wordpress-workflow.local to see the entire project documentation.